 The basic idea and use of push/pulls hasn’t varied much in 50 years, but there is a variance in the quality of some of the push/pull hand controls on the market.

-- The rods are always hidden behind the dashboard.
+- The rods are hidden behind the dashboard.
 Why?
-Rods run on the outside of the dash not only look unsightly but drivers can catch and hurt their knees on them when entering or leaving the car.
+Rods running on the outside of the dash not only look unsightly, but drivers can catch and hurt their knees on them when entering or leaving the car.

 - The clamps around the pedals are high up so they don’t get in the way when the driver wants to use the standard pedals.
 Pedal clamps that sit too low can hit the driver’s feet when the pedals are being used.
 Crucially they can also get in the way of knee airbags.

-There are two manufacturers of discreet hand controls on the Motability Scheme and every approved adaptation company can fit them if they so desire.
-But incredibly many still fit the old fashioned ones.
+There are a number of manufacturers who offer discreet hand controls on the Motability Scheme – and every approved adaptations company can choose to fit them if they so desire… but incredibly many still fit the old fashioned ones.